But, not to worry, we got you covered.

 Casa Gracia is our top recommendation for solo-travellers looking for the best hostels in Barcelona.
 It is a luxury gem with an in.house bar, plenty of events, and even karaoke.
 Easy to connect, easy to have fun – all that in the hostel luxury.

-The dorms do not have curtains though.
-There is a huge communal kitchen and lots of social areas.
+The beds in the dorm rooms do not have curtains though.
+There is a huge communal equipped kitchen and lots of social areas.

 We already introduced you to YEAH Hostel.
 Here we want to focus a bit on Pars Hostels.